dwyl/image-classifier/_comparison/README.md

 This folder simply stores information of the captions of the images from the dataset, so you don't need to worry about it 🙂.
+- the `metrics.ipynb` file is also a `Jupyter Notebook` file that will process the results and create a table comparing each model.
+The notebook is documented with the metrics being used, so you can refer to it if you're confused on what each metric means!

 ## 0. Prerequisites